 Section 3.
 Uniform taxation - exemptions.
 (1)(a) Each property tax levy shall be uniform upon all real and personal property not exempt from taxation under this article located within the territorial limits of the authority levying the tax.
 The actual value of all real and personal property not exempt from taxation under this article shall be determined under general laws, which shall prescribe such methods and regulations as shall secure just and equalized valuations for assessments of all real and personal property not exempt from taxation under this article.
-Valuations for assessment shall be based on appraisals by assessing officers to determine the actual value of property in accordance with provisions of law, which laws shall provide that actual value be determined by appropriate consideration of cost approach, market approach, and income approach to appraisal, EXCEPT THAT ACTUAL VALUE FOR REAL PROPERTY SHALL NOT BE INCREASED ANNUALLY BY MORE THAN INFLATION, LIMITED TO 3%, AND THAT THE ACTUAL VALUE OF REAL PROPERTY SHALL EQUAL THE AMOUNT OF THE PROPERTY'S MOST RECENT SALE (EXCEPT THAT THE ACTUAL VALUE OF REAL PROPERTY THAT HAS NOT SOLD SINCE JUNE 30, 2020, SHALL BE EQUAL TO THE ACTUAL VALUE USED TO CALCULATE THE PROPERTY'S 2021 PROPERTY TAXES), UNLESS THE PROPERTY IS SUBSTANTIALLY IMPROVED IN WHICH CASE THE PROPERTY'S ACTUAL VALUE SHALL BE REAPPRAISED AND DETERMINED BY APPROPRIATE CONSIDERATION OF COST APPROACH, MARKET APPROACH, AND INCOME APPROACH TO APPRAISAL.
-However, the actual value of residential real property shall NOT be INCREASED ANNUALLY BY MORE THAN INFLATION, LIMITED TO 3%, AND SHALL EQUAL THE AMOUNT OF THE PROPERTY'S MOST RECENT SALE (EXCEPT THAT THE ACTUAL VALUE OF REAL PROPERTY THAT HAS NOT SOLD SINCE JUNE 30, 2020, SHALL BE EQUAL TO THE ACTUAL VALUE USED TO CALCULATE THE PROPERTY'S 2021 PROPERTY TAXES), UNLESS THE PROPERTY IS SUBSTANTIALLY IMPROVED IN WHICH CASE THE PROPERTY'S ACTUAL VALUE SHALL BE REAPPRAISED AND determined solely by consideration of eost approach and THE market approach to appraisal; and, however, the actual value of agricultural lands, as defined by law, shall be determined solely by consideration of the earning or productive capacity of such lands capitalized at a rate as prescribed by law.
-NOTHING IN THIS SUBSECTION (1)(a) OF ARTICLE X OF THE COLORADO CONSTITUTION SHALL BE CONSTRUED TO CHANGE THE APPLICABILITY OF THE HOMESTEAD EXEMPTION FOR QUALIFYING SENIORS AND QUALIFYING DISABLED VETERANS AS SET FORTH IN SECTION 3.5 OF ARTICLE X OF THE COLORADO CONSTITUTION.
+Valuations for assessment shall be based on appraisals by assessing officers to determine the actual value of property in accordance with provisions of law, which laws shall provide that actual value SHALL NOT be INCREASED ANNUALLY BY MORE THAN INFLATION, LIMITED TO 3%, AND SHALL EQUAL THE AMOUNT OF THE PROPERTY'S MOST RECENT SALE, UNLESS THE PROPERTY IS SUBSTANTIALLY IMPROVED IN WHICH CASE THE PROPERTY'S ACTUAL VALUE SHALL BE REAPPRAISED AND determined by appropriate consideration of cost approach, market approach, and income approach to appraisal.
+However, the actual value of residential real property shall NOT be INCREASED ANNUALLY BY MORE THAN INFLATION, LIMITED TO 3%, AND SHALL EQUAL THE AMOUNT OF THE PROPERTY'S MOST RECENT SALE, UNLESS THE PROPERTY IS SUBSTANTIALLY IMPROVED IN WHICH CASE THE PROPERTY'S ACTUAL VALUE SHALL BE REAPPRAISED AND determined solely by consideration of cost approach and THE market approach to appraisal; and, however, the actual value of agricultural lands, as defined by law, shall be determined solely by consideration of the earning or productive capacity of such lands capitalized at a rate as prescribed by law.
+Nothing in this subsection (1)(a) of section 3 of article X of the COLORADO CONSTITUTION SHALL BE CONSTRUED TO CHANGE THE APPLICABILITY OF THE HOMESTEAD EXEMPTION FOR QUALIFYING SENIORS AND QUALIFYING DISABLED VETERANS AS SET FORTH IN SECTION 3.5 OF ARTICLE X OF THE COLORADO CONSTITUTION.